Cat People (Putting Out Fire): Let's Dance version

-After leaving RCA Records and signing a new deal with EMI America Records in late 1982, Bowie wanted to start fresh with a new producer.
-Wanting a commercial sound, he chose Nile Rodgers of the rock band Chic, one of the most commercially successful bands of the late 1970s.
+After leaving RCA Records and signing a new deal with EMI America Records in late 1982, Bowie wanted to reinvigorate his musical direction with a new producer.
+Desiring a commercial sound, he chose Nile Rodgers of the rock band Chic, one of the most commercially successful bands of the late 1970s.
 After demoing tracks in Montreux, Switzerland, recording for Let's Dance began at the Power Station in New York City during the first three weeks of December 1982.

 Bowie had been unhappy with Moroder's backing track for "Cat People", telling Rodgers that he wanted to remake it.
 Rodgers stated in 1984: "The way 'Cat People' came out on the soundtrack really bothered him.
 He didn't like it at all.
 He played me his original demo and I said, 'Wow, that's the way 'Cat People' goes?'"
 For the re-recording, Rodgers made it cut time "but kept the same tempo so [Bowie] could sing the vocal the same way and the band could keep the pocket".
 Bowie claimed in 1983: "I took the instruments away.
 They don't weave quite such a magic spell over the construction of the lyrics...they get the chords right and that's about all I wanted to do".

 The re-recording is described by Pegg and O'Leary as more "aggressive".
-The synthesisers of the original are replaced by keyboards, the verses are "halved" and the backing vocals are ran through an Eventide Harmonizer with the pitch raised a minor third.
+The synthesisers of the original are replaced by keyboards, the verses are "halved" and the backing vocals are run through an Eventide Harmonizer with the pitch raised a minor third.
 Like the rest of the album, then-unknown blues guitarist Stevie Ray Vaughan plays lead guitar on the song.

 The remake of "Cat People (Putting Out Fire)" was released on 14 April 1983 as the seventh and penultimate track on Bowie's 15th studio album Let's Dance, sequenced between the cover of "Criminal World" and "Shake It".
 The remake was also released as the B-side to the title track's single release on 14 March.
 It was subsequently performed throughout the Serious Moonlight Tour.
 At the 26th Annual Grammy Awards, "Cat People" was nominated for the Best Rock Vocal Performance, Male, losing the award to Michael Jackson's "Beat It".

 The remake was remastered, along with the rest of its parent album, in 2018 as part of the box set Loving the Alien (1983–1988) and released separately the following year.
 A concert performance recorded on 12 September 1983 may be heard on the live album Serious Moonlight (Live '83), which was included in Loving the Alien (1983–1988) and released separately in 2019.
 The performance was filmed and appears on the concert video Serious Moonlight and the DVD version of Best of Bowie.